Report Summary:

 In this report the Special Rapporteur examines the human rights situation of

-, on the basis of research and information gathered,
+indigenous peoples in the United States, on the basis of research and information gathered,

 including during a visit to the country from 23 April to 4 May 2012.
 During his mission, the Special Rapporteur held consultations with United States officials as well as with indigenous peoples, tribes, and nations in Washington, D.C., Arizona, Alaska, Oregon,